spf13/cobra/README.md

 For complete details on using the Cobra-CLI generator, please read [The Cobra Generator README](https://github.com/spf13/cobra-cli/blob/main/README.md)

-For complete details on using the Cobra library, please read [The Cobra User Guide](site/content/user_guide.md).
+For complete details on using the Cobra library, please read [The Cobra User Guide](site/content/user_guide.md)

 # License

 Cobra is released under the Apache 2.0 license.
 See [LICENSE.txt](LICENSE.txt)

+## Alternatives Considered

+While there are several alternatives in the ecosystem, the following were considered:

+- **charmbracelet/glow**: A static site generator focused on Markdown and HTML, ideal for documentation websites.
+However, Cobra offers broader CLI capabilities and integrates well with Go projects.
+- **golang-standards/project-layout**: A guideline for structuring Go projects, which is helpful for consistency but lacks the dynamic CLI generation features provided by Cobra.

+Cobra was ultimately selected due to its robust support for building complex CLI applications with ease of use and extensibility.